mflp/PAD_HE/README.md

 # PAD_HE

-# Encrypted-Control
+# Private-Anomaly-Detection
 # Setup

-This project requires the emp-toolkit.
-Please install the Semihonest two party computation tool.
+This project requires the SEAL Version 3.6.2.
+Please install the SEAL with the mentioned dependencies <a href="http://www.something.com"> Something </a>